 After learning what is ad hoc testing, you’re probably asking the question: Is it effective?

 On its own, ad hoc testing is not very practical for obvious reasons.
 It’s not structured enough, and it doesn’t follow formal test cases, so it could be challenging to replicate specific issues.
 However, there are ways to make it more effective.

-- Choose the suitable tester: The first thing to ensure is that whoever performs the test is very familiar with the system or solution.
+- Choose a suitable tester: The first thing to ensure is that whoever performs the test is very familiar with the system or solution.
 Otherwise, they wouldn’t know the common sources of errors.

-- Know the common issues: Before performing the test, the tester should know the likely sources of errors in the system.
+- Know the common issues: Before performing the test, the tester should know the likely sources of errors.
 Again, the tester needs to know how the application works.